 There are some recipes that I have been making on and off for more than 30 years now!
 Yes, that shocks me… I don’t feel old enough to have a personal recipe which is more than 30 years old.
 My recipe for Quiche Lorraine is one of these old favourites.
 I don’t make it as often as I used to but it always brings back happy memories when I do.

-At the moment the aroma’s coming from the kitchen are absolutely sublime.
+At the moment the aroma coming from the kitchen is absolutely sublime.
 Delicious pastry is being baked blind in the oven and smells amazing.
-I have fried bacon and onion for the filling and those aroma’s are hanging in the air also.
+I have fried bacon and onion for the filling and those aromas are hanging in the air also.
 One by one the family members have stopped by the kitchen to see what’s cooking.
 I know I’m on a winner with dinner tonight.

 Quiche was a 1980’s food trend.
 I was a teenager in the 80’s and I loved everything French.
 As you might have guessed I also loved cooking.
 I’m sure if I wasn’t even 14 before I had mastered the art of the souffle, choux pastry, coq au vin and creme caramel.
-Quiche is another French dish so I would make either quiche Lorraine or a spinach quiche for the family quite frequently.
-I would even practise my french as I prepared the pastry for the base.
-Yes, I was a little bit of a french cooking dork.
+Quiche is another French dish and I would make either quiche Lorraine or a spinach quiche for the family quite frequently.

 Initially when I made my quiches I liked to use the traditional delicate thin flan tins which produced just a centimetre of filling.
 Now that I’m cooking for a husband and grown up boys I use a larger, high pie dish to give volume and substance to the quiche.